bevyengine/bevy/crates/bevy_ecs/README.md

 ### Resources

 A common pattern when working with ECS is the creation of global singleton components.
-Bevy ECS makes this pattern a first class citizen. `Resource`s are a special kind of component that do not belong to any entity.
-Bevy itself makes heavy use of Resources as a way to configure systems.
+Bevy ECS makes this pattern a first class citizen. `Resource` is a special kind of component that does not belong to any entity.
+Bevy itself makes heavy use of resources as a way to configure systems.

 The example [`resources.rs`](examples/resources.rs) uses a resource to keep a counter that can be increased by a system and read from other systems.

 ### Events

 Events offer a short-lived communication channel between one to many systems.
-Events can be sent using `EventWriter` and received with `EventReader`.
+Events can be sent using the system parameter `EventWriter` and received with `EventReader`.
 Very little boilerplate is required to register a struct as an event.

-A minimal set up to use events can be seen in [`events.rs`](examples/events.rs).
+A minimal set up using events can be seen in [`events.rs`](examples/events.rs).

 ### Change detection